Singapore Exchange Ltd Stock Market Value

 Singapore Exchange Backtested Returns

-Singapore Exchange owns Efficiency Ratio (i.e., Sharpe Ratio) of -0.0993, which indicates the firm had a -0.0993% return per unit of risk over the last 3 months.
-Singapore Exchange exposes twenty-four different technical indicators, which can help you to evaluate volatility embedded in its price movement.
-Please validate Singapore Exchange's Variance of 1.42, coefficient of variation of (1,007), and Risk Adjusted Performance of (0.05) to confirm the risk estimate we provide.
-The entity has a beta of 0.32, which indicates possible diversification benefits within a given portfolio.
+Singapore Exchange owns Efficiency Ratio (i.e., Sharpe Ratio) of -0.0946, which indicates the firm had a -0.0946% return per unit of risk over the last 3 months.
+Singapore Exchange Ltd exposes twenty-three different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please validate Singapore Exchange's Variance of 1.21, risk adjusted performance of (0.05), and Coefficient Of Variation of (1,232) to confirm the risk estimate we provide.
+The entity has a beta of 0.29, which indicates not very significant fluctuations relative to the market.
 As returns on the market increase, Singapore Exchange's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Singapore Exchange is expected to be smaller as well.
-Singapore Exchange has an expected return of -0.12%.
+Singapore Exchange has an expected return of -0.1%.
 Please make sure to validate Singapore Exchange treynor ratio, accumulation distribution, as well as the relationship between the Accumulation Distribution and price action indicator , to decide if Singapore Exchange performance from the past will be repeated at some point in the near future.

 Auto-correlation

-Singapore Exchange has insignificant reverse predictability.
-Overlapping area represents the amount of predictability between Singapore Exchange time series from 27th of February 2024 to 13th of March 2024 and 13th of March 2024 to 28th of March 2024.
+Singapore Exchange Ltd has modest predictability.
+Overlapping area represents the amount of predictability between Singapore Exchange time series from 21st of March 2024 to 5th of April 2024 and 5th of April 2024 to 20th of April 2024.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Singapore Exchange price movement.
-The serial correlation of -0.16 indicates that over 16.0% of current Singapore Exchange price fluctuation can be explain by its past prices.
+The serial correlation of 0.56 indicates that roughly 56.0% of current Singapore Exchange price fluctuation can be explain by its past prices.

 Residual Average0.0